-Jeffery Neville is the Senior Vice President and Practice Lead for BRP Consulting.
+Jeffrey Neville is the Senior Vice President and Practice Lead for BRP Consulting, now part of Windstream Enterprise.
 Jeffrey is a business-focused technology strategist with a passion for generating company results through process change and technology innovation.
 His experience includes both managing e-commerce and SaaS businesses and consulting with clients on their growth strategies, business and operating models and customer and market strategies.
 Jeffrey also has extensive experience in helping IT and engineering organizations make the transition to agile development and DevOps methodologies.
 Jeffrey’s combination of consulting and operating experiences in North America, the EU and China enables him to bring a unique perspective to business challenges when partnering with his clients.

 Browse our categories